aklump/live_dev_porter/documentation/source/plugins.md

 # Plugins

-> This page is not current and needs updating.
+> This page needs updating.

 1. Plugins are folders saved to the _plugins/_ directory, resembling the following structure.

     ```
     └── mysql
         ├── README.md